HRagunathan-03/bunny-haven/README.md

 - Any remaining performace issues are yet to be fixed (as I have run out of time).

-- Checking the html code with the W3C html validator showed no issues.
+- Checking the HTML code with the W3C HTML validator showed no issues.

+- Used the Autoprefixer tool to add prefixes to the CSS code.

-- Checking the css code with the W3C css validator showed no issues.
+- Checking the CSS code with the W3C CSS validator showed no issues.